-Venison Stuffing Bake is a casserole of fried ground venison and onions covered with stuffing and cream of chicken soup and baked until golden.
+Venison Stuffing Bake is a casserole of fried ground venison and onions covered with stuffing and cream of chicken soup and baked until golden brown.
 Did someone say comfort food?

 Venison Stuffing Bake is a family favorite around here.
 It’s really easy to make and the whole family loves it.
 I usually have a couple of pieces leftover for lunch the next day too, which is always a plus.

 I first started making this several years ago, but with chicken.
 I found the recipe in an old cookbook that was handed down from my mother-in-law.
 The book was so worn out that it didn’t even have a cover.
 It has hundreds of recipes and some directions that were very difficult to understand, but thankfully I’ve figured it out.
 The recipe from the book used homemade broth, stuffing (dressing), and cream of chicken, but to make things simpler I took some shortcuts and used store-bought ingredients.

 I first tried it with venison a few years ago and we loved it.
 I have also used beef and leftover turkey from Thanksgiving in this recipe and both were great.
 If you want to try it with a different meat, just change the meat and keep everything else the same and it will be perfect.